Our in-person gallery is OPENING this Thursday, June 17* and have we got a show for YOU!

 Forty-five area artists submitted almost 200 works for assessment by our juror, well-known artist Vie Dunn-Harr.
 From these, Vie selected 50 to be included in the show.
 Below you will find an excerpt from her statement to the artists.
 We invite you to read it if you are interested in gaining insight into her selection process.

 Pictured here are works awarded top prizes in this show.
 Spend time strolling through our gallery in the Wimberley Community Center to see the entire exhibit.
-Artwork will be on view through September 6 and is available for purchase.
+Artwork will be on view through September 20 and is available for purchase.
 Summer goes fast; be sure to stop in soon!
+And, beginning in August this show will be available for viewing ONLINE.
+We hope you'll stop in there, too!

 Excerpt from our juror, Vie Dunn-Harr's statement to the artists: